justinlietz93/Perfect_Prompts/README.md

 ## 5. Summary
 This template provides a highly structured format for defining complex, autonomous tasks for LLM agents.
 By adhering to this structure, prompts can achieve greater clarity, enforce sequential execution with internal verification and error handling, mandate quality standards, and ensure comprehensive completion before final reporting.
 Remember to replace bracketed placeholders `[...]` and conceptual `(Rule X)` references with project-specific details when creating a prompt using this template.

-*(Meta-structure explanation based on requirements established as of Sunday, April 6, 2025 at 5:34:59 PM CDT.
-Location context: Menasha, Wisconsin, United States)*